nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/CoC_info_for_organizers.md

 > This code of conduct is copied and adapted from the example policy at the
 > [Geek Feminism wiki](https://geekfeminism.wikia.org/wiki/Conference_anti-harassment/Policy),
 > created by the Ada Initiative and other volunteers (CC-0 license).
-> The procedure for reporting harassment has been adopted from the Ada Initiative's guide titled
+> The procedure for reporting harassment has been adapted from the Ada Initiative's guide titled
 > ["workshop anti-harassment/Responding to Reports"](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports).